NordThing/Health-PWA/README.md

 No TEST defined

 # How to use?
-This project is live and hosted on www.dailyactivitytracker.com Here you create a user and track your progress.
+This project is live and hosted on www.WeAreTryingToFindSomeThingReallyGoodForThis.com Here you create a user and track your progress.

 # Contribute
 Look in the Contribute.MD if you want to contribute to this project

 # License
 In short, when you submit code changes, your submissions are understood to be under the same [GNU 3.0 License] that covers the project.
 Feel free to contact the maintainers if that's a concern.

-### WHERE TO HOST?
-Cheap and reliable webhotel

-### NAMIN FOR THE WEBSITE
-BodyGame.com - taken
-body24.com - taken
-kropp24.se -taken
-myshape.com - taken
-bodify.com - taken
-mybody.com - taken
-bodycard.com - taken
-lifestream.com - taken
-bodystream.com - taken
-fitiverse.com - taken
-healt24.com - taken
-life24.com - taken
-outofshape.com - tkane
-mybodyplan.com - taken